blaze/blaze/docs/source/quickstart.rst

    ...

-This extends out to data in SQL databases or Spark resilient distributed data-structures.
+Use remote data like SQL databases or Spark resilient distributed data-structures in exactly the same way.

 .. doctest::